Intellectual Property – Discharge of Willful Copyright Infringement Claims in Bankruptcy Court

 Applying the law to software licensing shortage cases, in most cases the company using the Autocad, Microsoft, Adobe or other software is NOT INTENTIONALLY seeking to injure the software company, the BSA, or the SIIA.
 There is no intent to injure them, especially where valid facts and circumstances demonstrate the software shortage is due to inadvertence, rapid corporate growth, an IT director or contractor that installed the software inadvertently, or thinking it was a licensed copy, or some other legitimate defense as to why their is software on a corporate network, laptop, server, etc. The facts of the case, and the legal arguments need to be made by your counsel to prevent any findings, conclusions or allegations of “willful and malicious” conduct in case the software representative force the case into federal copyright court and then into federal bankruptcy court if they get their judgement for copyright infringement.

-Exclusive video: Click on the picture above to watch Attorney Steve discuss “willful” copyright infringement and non-dischargeability of “willful and malicious” debts in federal bankruptcy Court.
+VIDEO: Click below to watch Attorney Steve® discuss “willful” copyright infringement and non-dischargeability of “willful and malicious” debts in federal bankruptcy Court.
 Make sure to click on the RED “V” to subscribe to our channel for FREE legal video updates!!!

 In re Barboza – 9th Circuit chimes on dischargeability of willful copyright infringement claims.

 A landmark 9th circuit case involving willful copyright infringement and a debtor ultimately filing a chapter 7 bankruptcy seeking to wipeout (discharge) the debt in bankruptcy court is In re Barboza, 545 F.3d 702, 706 (9th Cir.
 2008).
 In this Case the Court noted as was noted above: